Cramel: Comic Book

 A comic book adaptation of Cramel was published in June 2022 and was illustrated by Nadav Nachmani.
 It takes place when Cramel is still a kitten.

 Musical

 On Hanukkah, December 19, 2022, a musical inspired by the Cramel book series had its first showing at the Orna Porat Children's Theater and was released concurrently with the 7th book.
 It was written by Roi Segev and Shireli Desha and directed by the original author Meira Barnea Goldberg.
 The release was paired with an opportunity to get Barnea-Goldberg's signature and partake in a communal menorah lighting.

-Awards
+Awards and Nominations

+In 2017, the second book in the series was selected as a candidate for the "Ha-pinkas" outstanding youth book award category.

 In 2018, the book won the Devorah Omer Award in the field of Hebrew literary work for children as an outstanding book for youth.